locationtech/geogig/docs/_sources/data/adding.txt

 	#      added  parks/3
 	#      added  parks/1
 	# 3 total.

-Changes after importing were "not staged for commit", while now they are "to be commited".
-The ``status`` command will show both unstaged and uncommited changes if they both exist at the same time in the repository.
+Changes after importing were "not staged for commit", while now they are "to be committed".
+The ``status`` command will show both unstaged and uncommitted changes if they both exist at the same time in the repository.
 Since we have staged all changes (by using the ``add`` command without options), there are no unstaged files now.